 Use of these facilities for private games, lessons, or training without written authorization from MBL is STRICTLY PROHIBITED.
 Any unauthorized use of these facilities for such purposes is at the risk of the Trainer/Coach AND Trainee(s)/Player(s).
 Any damage or injuries resulting from unauthorized use of these facilities will be the sole responsibility of Trainer/Coach.
 Violators will be considered to be TRESPASSING and may be PROSECUTED.

 Any questions about this use-policy can be directed to any member of the MBL Board of Directors.
 If you see unauthorized use of the McKnight Baseball Complex, please contact a member of the MBL Board of Directors or contact the Montgomery Township Police non-emergency number.
 Thank you.

-TED Talk: "Changing the Game in Youth Sports"
+Recommended Parent Viewing: "Changing the Game in Youth Sports" TED Talk

 Some key takeaways:

 I hope you will take the time to watch the video and if you enjoy it, please share it.
 Share it with families that have children in youth sports.
 Share it with coaches, schools and organizations that are struggling to serve the needs and priorities of our kids in a youth sports world that sometimes does not allow our children to “Play” anymore.
 Share it with like minded people so that we all realize that we are the silent majority, and that youth sports can and will change.
 We have the power to change it the right way, and make it about our players first.

 FOR THE LATEST UPDATES ON WEATHER & FIELD CONDITIONS: